spine-tools/Spine-Toolbox/README.md

     Prefix = /Python36/Lib/site-packages/PySide2
     Binaries = /Python36/Lib/site-packages/PySide2

 If your PySide2 folder is in another path, modify Prefix and Binaries lines accordingly.

+Install Datapackage by running

+    pip install datapackage

 Spine Toolbox should now work and you are ready to develop the core application components.
 If you want to develop the Graphical User